yanbingtao/tp/docs/UserGuide.md

 Format: `help`

 ### Ingredients Tracking
-#### List Ingredient Levels : `ingredient`
+#### List Ingredient Levels : `ingredient list`
-* Prints the ingredient levels for all ingredient types retrieved from the database.
+Prints the ingredient levels for all ingredient types retrieved from the database.

 Format: `ingredient list`

+#### View a Single Ingredient Level: `ingredient single`
-* Prints the ingredient level for a particular type of ingredient which is specified by the user’s command.
+Prints the ingredient level for a particular type of ingredient which is specified by the user’s command.

 Format: `ingredient single INGREDIENT_NAME`

 Example:
 * `ingredient single milk`

-* If the user enters command in a wrong format, the system will ask the user to enter command in the correct format.

 #### Reset all to zero : `ingredient resetAll`
-* Sets all ingredient levels to 0 by updating the database when the command is entered.
+Sets all ingredient levels to 0 by updating the database when the command is entered.

 Format: `ingredient resetAll`